vempr/rrd-account-app/README.md

 # AccStore SPA

 [AccStore](https://vempr.github.io/rrd-account-app/) is a single-page application built primarily for practicing React Router and layout design, after I took Scrimba's course.
 Users can browse and "buy" accounts fetched from the JSONPlaceholder API.
 Purchased accounts are displayed on the host page.

-*Todo: Update how environment variables are setup because I pushed and then deleted the env file to the repo.*

 ## Stack
 - **Language**: React